salihkardan/ChoppedCassandraTests/README.md

 ###How to Setup Chop

 [Chop](https://github.com/usergrid/usergrid/tree/two-dot-o) is part of Apache Usergrid project and its development still in progress on Github.
 You can clone or fork the project from Github.
 After you cloned code, you need to build chop with the command below from parent directory of chop folder.
+After build completes, jssecacerts certificate file will be created, and service script is already under chop directory.

     $ mvn clean install